vemoreno/blog/_posts/2017-03-20-announcing-machine-to-machine-authorization.markdown

 ## Conclusion

 Auth0 now offers APIs as first class citizens.
 Auth0 account owners can open up their APIs to the world while security is enforced by user consent.
 Apart from machine to machine authorization, Auth0 offers other ways to perform API authorization.
-You can learn how to perform these forms of API authorization by going through our clearly laid out [documentation](https://auth0.com/docs/api-auth).
+You can learn how to perform these forms of API authorization by going through our [documentation](https://auth0.com/docs/api-auth).